MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/endpoint-dlp-using.md

 If bandwidth utilization is not a concern, you can not set a limit and allow unlimited utilization.

-These Windows versions support for advanced classification scanning and protection:
+These Windows versions support advanced classification scanning and protection:

 - Windows 10 versions 20H1/20H2/21H1 (KB 5006738)
 - Windows 10 versions 19H1/19H2 (KB 5007189)